 - 2 Easy Ways to Use Arbitrage to Make Money in the Stock Market

 A contingent deferred sales charge is a sneaky fee of the secret costs of mutual funds.
 A fund may advertise itself as a no-load fund, but they hit you with a fee when you go to sell your investment.
 In many cases, if you try to sell within a 5 year period after buying shares, you are hit with a 5% fee.

 In some cases, the fee is a sliding scale, which lowers the fee annually each year.
 So if you sell in the first year the fee is 5%.
 Sell in the second year and the fee is 4%, and so on.

-What is happening here is that one sector of the economy is hot, like healthcare, and lots of investors are putting money into specific mutual fund.
-To ward off short term investors who cost the mutual fund money, the mutual fund will enact a short term trading fee.
+What is happening here is that one sector of the economy is hot, like healthcare, and lots of investors are putting money into a specific mutual fund.
+To ward off short-term investors who cost the mutual fund money, the mutual fund will enact a short-term trading fee.

 This isn’t an issue as long as you plan to keep your investment for the long term.